Welcome to Palawan!

 - Food enthusiasts to help develop a menu our predominantly vegetarian meals!

-Volunteers are housed together between 3 single beds in a shared studio room (13sqm) whenever we are in the town as a team.
+Volunteers are housed together between 3 single beds in a shared, co-ed studio apartment room (13sqm) whenever we are in the town as a team.
+It is located in a very local residential area in the town center.
 The accommodation has its own basic bathroom and a small kitchen counter, and is fan-only without air-conditioning.
-Located in the center, all the necessities are within walking distance.
+Living standard is basic.
+All the necessities are within walking distance.

 Meanwhile, while out on a castaway trip to base camp or remote islands, our team will camp between huts and tent arrangement-- either way it's nothing short of paradise!
-This depends on your personal preference.
 Either hut or tent will have a 4-inch, single-size foam mattress with pillow, beddings and mosquito nets.
-On the islands, we assume no fresh water for showers or air-conditioning.
-Phone data can be surprisingly good.
+On the islands, we assume no fresh water for showers and of course, no air-conditioning.
+Phone data can be surprisingly good, though most guests deplore the connection.
+We have solar power for charging small gadgets and some lighting, but is strictly for team use only.

-Two (2) meals are covered while int own: breakfast and lunch.
-We dine communally as a team, and food is plentiful.
+Two (2) meals are covered while in town: breakfast and lunch.
+Either we give a food stipend or cook together.
 If you are on a trip, all meals are covered.

-We have motorbikes for guests to use, as well as a SUV to take the team on distant road trips!
+We may have a motorbike available (requires some repairs), as well as an SUV to take the team on distant road trips!
 Just top up your own fuel.
 There are waterfalls, beaches and river mangroves waiting to be explored!
 Meanwhile, the more-commercial town of El Nido is just a 4-hour ferry ride away, with trips departing twice daily.

 -- How to Get Here --